 9. Gray tongue

-If you are examining your tongue and find that you have grey patches all over it, then you should assess your oral hygiene by visiting your dentist and see if there are ways you can make improvements.
-It can also be a sign of fungal infections like thrush, yet grey patches on the tongue can be even more of a concern.
+If you are examining your tongue and find that you have gray patches all over it, then you should assess your oral hygiene by visiting your dentist and see if there are ways you can make improvements.
+It can also be a sign of fungal infections like thrush, yet gray patches on the tongue can be even more of a concern.

-According to the Canadian Cancer Society, those grey patches are called leukoplakia.
-Often, they are harmless, but sometimes it can be a sign of oral cancer.
-Either way, if your tongue is grey, you should see your doctor to rule out any serious possibilities.
+According to the Canadian Cancer Society, those gray patches are called leukoplakia.
+Often they are harmless, but sometimes it can be a sign of oral cancer.
+Either way, if your tongue is gray, you should see your doctor to rule out any serious possibilities.

 10. Black, hairy tongue